Tips For Healthy Eating Around the Holidays

 Think of your food allowance as a budget

-Loop the buffet
+Review the buffet before serving

 Limit alcohol

 Beer, wine and spirits can be a festive addition to holiday celebrations, but they often come with a lot of calories and sugar.
 If you plan to drink alcohol, just be sure to limit your amount, and drink water for hydration as well.
+Better yet, consider non-alcoholic alternatives.

 Eat and drink mindfully

-Don’t allow yourself to snack through a stressful situation and when eating for pleasure, savor every bite and sip.
+Don’t allow yourself to snack through a stressful situation, and when eating for pleasure, savor every bite and sip.
 When you’re consciously thinking about the tastes and textures of what you’re experiencing, you’ll enjoy it more, and chances are you won’t overeat.

 Take a second (or two) before you take seconds